apostrophecms/apostrophe-pieces-import/README.md

 janedoe,jane.doe
 ```

-> The key column is the *old* value.
-You may optionally also present a *new* value for that same column in a separate column without `:key`.
+The key column is the *old value*.
+You may optionally also present a *new value* for that same column in a separate column without `:key`.
 You may also include other columns, as you see fit.
 The important thing is that you must have one and only one `:key` column in order to carry out updates.

 ## Mixing inserts and updates